WEBTOON Entertainment Inc. (WBTN) Investigation: Bronstein, Gewirtz And Grossman, LLC Encourages Shareholders To Seek Compensation For Alleged Wrongdo...

 Date

-NEW YORK, Aug.
-26, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of WEBTOON Entertainment Inc. ("Webtoon" or "the Company") (NASDAQ: WBTN ).
-Investors who purchased Webtoon securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/WBTN .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
+30, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of WEBTOON Entertainment Inc. (“Webtoon” or“the Company”) (NASDAQ: WBTN).
+Investors who purchased Webtoon securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/WBTN .

 Investigation Details